gunwoo0623/3-Axis-CNC-Machinery-Firmware/README.md

 ![Figure 37.
 Flowchart illustrating the firmware communicating with Unity for simulation. ](https://github.com/gunwoo0623/3-Axis-CNC-Machinery/assets/52570227/19e5d9d5-d1da-4b16-9bca-07a8001c4f86)

 ### Future Work: Drawing Curves

+The implementation of G02 and G03 for circular interpolation remains incomplete.
+Future efforts should focus on a thorough review of resources, particularly those referenced by [Alois](https://zingl.github.io/Bresenham.pdf) for plotting ellipses and Bézier curves.

 ## Conclusion of Digital Twin